KristianColville1/my-profit/README.md

 </details>
 <br>

-8. I want to be able to store email addresses securely
+8. As the owner I want my users passwords uniquely encrypted in the database for extra protection

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |